nf-core/ampliseq/docs/output.md

 ### Html summary

 A summary report for most pipeline results in html format produced by [R Markdown](https://rmarkdown.rstudio.com/).
-The report gives a generl overview of the analysis, includes many tables and visualizations, and links to interactive downstream analysis results, if available.
+The report gives a general overview of the analysis, includes many tables and visualizations, and links to interactive downstream analysis results, if available.

 <details markdown="1">
 <summary>Output files</summary>

 - `summary_report/`
   - `summary_report.html`: a standalone HTML file that can be viewed in your web browser.
-  - `*.svg*`: plots that were produced for (and are included) in the report.
+  - `*.svg*`: plots that were produced for (and are included in) the report.
   - `versions.yml`: software versions used to produce this report.

 </details>